FAQ

 The map layers are subdivided into five categories:

-• Borders: these maps show the borders of the territories governed by various local and regional authorities.
+• Borders: these maps show the borders of different governments and regions.

 How can the map layers be viewed?